riverafj/Intersectional_Data-Race_and_Disability/README.md

 https://public.tableau.com/views/IntersectionalData/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link

+# How I created this
+I did some research online and realized that what I was reading had a downloadble dataset.
+I downloaded the dataset and ofcourse it was not organized.
+So I used excel to orginize and clean the dataset.
+I had to rearrange some columns and deleted the null values which it didn't affect what I was trying to do.
+I then used a visualizing tool called Tableau.
+I like using tableau because it is easier to represent a more orginized and clear picture for the audience.
+After going back and forth with excel and tableau, I was finally ready to make the sheets and dashboards.
+I used my skills to identify which values go into either the column or the row.
+Lastly, I published my work and saved it.

 # How it works
 By clicking or copying the hyperlink, it shows a tableau table of which I created a bar, line, and bubble graph.